Wilhansen/nipa/README.md

 `-xg nss.npa MuramasaTr` — Extract nss.npa into the folder "nss" using the Muramasa Trial encryption
 `-c nss nss.npa` — Create an archive out of the folder "nss"
-`-cz nss nss.npa` — Create a compressed archive out of the folder "nss"
+`-cz nss nss.npa` — Create a compressed archive out of the folder "nss" `-czg nss nss.npa Lamento` — Create a compressed archive of the folder "nss" then use Lamento encryption.

 ## Supported Games
 Game IDs in `code` formatting.